Features#

 cx uninstall

-3. Remove the conda prefix and all environments
+3. Removes the conda prefix and all environments

 Multi-platform support#